 An appropriate cell size is calculated based on the extent and number of features in the input datasets.

-The result dataset will be styled by Counts and Amounts (Color) using a default equal interval classification with 10 classes.
+The result dataset is styled by Counts and amounts (Color) using a default equal interval classification with 10 classes.

 Density ratios can only be calculated for point features.